 The delegation appointed by the Dáil that finally went to London consisted of Arthur Griffith (Minister for Foreign Affairs and chairman of the delegation); Michael Collins (Minister for Finance and deputy chairman of the delegation); Robert Barton (Minister for Economic Affairs); George Gavan Duffy and Éamonn Duggan, with Erskine Childers, Fionán Lynch, Diarmuid O’Hegarty and John Chartres providing secretarial assistance.

 DeValera himself did not go and future historians would wonder if that was because he knew he would not be able to negotiate a 32 county Irish Republic.

 The terms of the Treaty

-During the debate Lloyd George was most insistent that Ireland remain part of the Commonwealth and that, Dáil Éireann members must take the oath of allegiance to the British throne.
+During the debate, Lloyd George was most insistent that Ireland remains part of the Commonwealth and that, Dáil Éireann members must take the oath of allegiance to the British throne.
 After two months of wrangling, Lloyd George gave the ultimatum that a treaty is signed or that within 3 days it would be total war.

 The British were to retain 3 naval bases within the jurisdiction of the Free State, at Cobh, Lough Swilly, and at Berehaven.
 The Northern Ireland boundary would be determined by a commission. subsequently, this gave false hope to large tracts of Tyrone, Fermanagh Down, Armagh, and Derry City, which would be given to the Free State as they had Catholic majorities.